ReaperOAK/KCAdashboard/public/api/endpoints/tournaments/docs.md

   Gets the registration status for a user in a tournament.

 - **update.php**
   Updates tournament details, such as schedule, rules, or participants.
+Uses the centralized NotificationService to send notifications in bulk to all registered users when an online tournament is started.
+Do not insert directly into the notifications table; always use NotificationService for tournament notifications.

 ---